smizell/smizell.com-old/source/weblog/2013-11-30-rails-isn-t-really-restful.html.markdown

 Rails also uses MVC, which is great for creating applications, but adds several layers of complexity from routes to controllers to views that detract from the idea of resources.
 It also confuses the idea of delivering representations of resources with delivering different content types for controller actions, which are both related but completely different ideas.

 I'll end by saying I really enjoy Rails and use it daily, and I wrote this article to express some issues I had along the way in hopes of helping others.
 I have some thoughts on how things could be improved, but I don't know if I could encapsilate those thoughts any better than [Webmachine](https://github.com/seancribbs/webmachine-ruby) does, which focuses primarily on resources.

+[^wikipedia]: Just because something is said on Wikipedia doesn't make it correct, but I did want to show that this is a very common thought today.